 So while we can’t promise everything will go smoothly on your trip, we can set you up for a less stressful packing experience.
 Whether you’re planning a road trip to see family or a beach vacation by plane, these resourceful tips will help you pack efficiently, travel smart, and enjoy your time with your family with a little less stress.

 Download The Krazy Coupon Lady app for money-saving hacks sent to your phone (even while you’re on vacay!).

 1. Find out if the hotel has play yards or baby monitors on hand before you start packing.

-If you’re going to an area with a beach, then also ask for beach toys and towels available to use or rent.
+If you’re going to an area with a beach, then you should also ask if they have beach toys and towels available to use or rent.